 You acknowledge that terrible things happen in this world, but commit yourself to making a difference.
 This is a healing every day.
 Think about people committed to causes, be it protecting children or raising money for cancer research.
 Taking action can be part of the process of forgiveness, which is founded on the sobriety that bad things do happen to good people.

 Another, deeply human method of righting the wrongs of the past is in your actions as a parent yourself.
 How many times have I heard parents tell me about their determination to raise a healthier family than one they had growing up?
 This can be a form of forgiveness; a distancing from victimhood and an embrace of life's vitality.

-There is an art to making amends.
 In America today, you hear of so many people doing bad things and then apologizing.
 Sometimes it stops right there.
 "Can't you just forgive me, I am really sorry?"